Local flight school: now could be perfect time to become a pilot - NewsBreak

 Local flight school: now could be perfect time to become a pilot

-CAPITAL REGION, N.Y. ( NEWS10 ) – As the busy travel season continues to bring headaches to some airline passengers, a local flight school says now is a great time to consider becoming a pilot.
-Part of the recent issues in the industry have been caused by staffing concerns, including a pilot shortage.Albany airport sees busiest travel day since pandemic
+QUEENSBURY, N.Y. ( NEWS10 ) – As the busy travel season continues to bring headaches to some airline passengers, a local flight school says now is a great time to consider becoming a pilot.
+Part of the recent issues in the industry has been caused by staffing concerns, including a pilot shortage.Albany airport sees busiest travel day since pandemic

 “Before COVID, there were too many pilots.
 A lot of them retired, they haven’t gotten back into it,” said Jim Barrett, the owner of Leaf Air, a flight school operating at the Floyd Bennett Memorial Airport in Queensbury.